zohaibshahid26/DAoA-Assignment-4/README.md

 Solutions:

-# Greedy Algorithm (CCGreedy):
+### Greedy Algorithm (CCGreedy):
-# Approach:
+#### Approach:

-Greedy Choice: This algorithm prioritizes maximizing the value per coin at each step.
+This algorithm prioritizes maximizing the value per coin at each step.
-Steps:
+##### Steps:
+-Sort denominations:
-Sort denominations: Order coins in descending order (highest value to lowest).
+-Order coins in descending order (highest value to lowest).
-Iterate through denominations:
+-Iterate through denominations:
-For each denomination:
+-For each denomination:
 While the remaining amount is greater than or equal to the current denomination's value, subtract that denomination from the remaining amount and add one to the coin count.
-Check completion: If the remaining amount is zero after iterating through all denominations, return the coin count; otherwise, return -1.
+-Check completion: If the remaining amount is zero after iterating through all denominations, return the coin count; otherwise, return -1.

 Example:

 Denominations: [25, 10, 5, 1]